mkorman90/VolatilityBot/readme.md

 ```

 ### prepare the virtual machines (Currently only vmware.)
-#### If you want to use only the heuristics feature (on taken memory dumps), there is no need to do these steps.
 1. Create a new virtual machine, with Windows XP up to windows 10 x64.
 2. Make sure the machine has windows defender and FW disabled, and has a static IP
 3. Install python 3.5